speed47/spectre-meltdown-checker/README.md

    - Note: These 4 CVEs are similar and collectively named "MDS" vulnerabilities, the mitigation is identical for all
    - Impact: Kernel
    - Mitigation: microcode update + kernel update making possible to protect various CPU internal buffers from unprivileged speculative access to data
-   - Performance impact of the mitigation: TBC
+   - Performance impact of the mitigation: low to significant

 ## Understanding what this script does and doesn't